anaconda/pyscript-tutorial/01_python_in_the_browser/python_in_the_browser.md

 > 💡 The version of Python running in the browser is therefore tighten to the version of the
 > Python interpreter PyScript is using.
-> In this section, we are using `PyScript 2023.09.1` that uses `Pyodide 0.23.4`, corresponding to `Python 3.11.2`.
+> In this module, we are using `PyScript 2023.09.1` that uses `Pyodide 0.23.4`,
+> corresponding to `Python 3.11.2`.
 > Older versions of Pyodide correspond to older versions of the Python interpreter.

-We will dive more into the details of this architecture as soon as we will work on the other sections in the module.
+We will dive more into the details of this architecture as soon as we will work on the other chapters in the module.

 ### 🎁 Wrap up

-In this section we developed out first PyScript app, which was indeed really simple, and not at all complicated (from a mere coding perspective).
+We developed out first PyScript app, which was indeed really simple, and not at all complicated (from a mere coding perspective).
 Nonetheless this example offered lots interesting insights on _how_ PyScript actually works, and its architectural design.